jessalocey/jessalocey.github.io/_pages/log.md

 title: IMMERSE Log
 ---

+### September 6, 2021
+* learned more about matplotlib

 ### August 30, 2021
 * learned about matplotlib in preparation for parsing info from DTRA test
+* learned about docker and SQL

 ### August 23, 2021
 * learned about unit testing